IshmamAbir/IshmamAbir/README.md

 - 🎯 I do `Magic` out of `Logic`.
 - 🏘️ Originates from `Bangladesh 🇧🇩`, living in `Japan 🇯🇵`.
-- 🫱🏼‍🫲🏾 I’m looking to collaborate with other open source project.
+- :collision I’m looking to collaborate with other open source project.
 - 🚧 New `portfolio website` is under construction.
 - ⚡ Fun fact: play games for fun and love traveling.
 </div>